jamieatiyah/jamieatiyah.github.io/README.txt

 ## About

-This repository contains the github pages portfolio website I have built based on a html template.
+This repository contains the GitHub Pages portfolio website I have built based on an HTML template.
 The portfolio contains:

-* A navigation page.
+- A navigation page.
-* A about me page.
+- An about me page.
-* A projects page.
+- A projects page.
-* A education page.
+- An education page.
-* A Tableau dashboard.
+- A Tableau dashboard.

 ## Features